UsmanMansoor003/ETL_using_BigQuery-Postgres/README.md

 ```python
 engine = create_engine('YOUR database conneciton URL')
 ```
-* For BigQuery Connection either use the key.json file which will be shared via Email or create your own service account with relevant roles and permission and generate key file. put that key file inside the folder 'Script' and rename it as key.json.
+* For BigQuery Connection either use the key.json file which you need to create your own service account with relevant roles and permission and generate key file. put that key file inside the folder 'Script' and rename it as key.json.

 * Open the command terminal 'cmd'
 * Move into the directory folder of the project where docker file is present